oneearedrabbit/badger-system-ii/src/README.md

 ## Known bugs

-I had to cut some corners, so that I could assemble a small batch before the event.
+I had to cut some corners, so that I could finish the assembly of a small batch before the event.
 Here is a list of known bugs:
 - If you open the same application twice (e.g. open QR app, open Badge app, and open QR app again), the device will restart and show a